12 Ways to Make College More Affordable

 This one is specifically for adults seeking financial aid.
 The Fast Track Workforce Incentive Grant is for those 25 years old or older seeking a career that is considered to be in high demand.

-An easy way to see if a program you are interested in is eligible for Fast Track is to search on MHEWD’s website.
+An easy way to see if a program you are interested in is eligible for Fast Track is to search on MDHEWD’s website.
 You can search by school and by program.
 Fast Track has also expanded to include more training providers and apprenticeships.
 Plus, it won’t ever be converted into a loan like it was previously.

 An application must be filled out for Fast Track on the State Financial Aid Portal.